Skip to main content

 To report a fire, please call 911!

-Dependent on the season and fire danger, area closures may be in effect on portions of the Rogue River-Siskiyou National Forest in order to ensure public safety and facilitate firefighting efforts.
-Check all Forest Alerts and contact your local ranger district offices for more information.
+Dependent on the season and fire danger, area closures or fire restrictions may be in effect on portions of the Rogue River-Siskiyou National Forest in order to ensure public safety and facilitate firefighting efforts.

-Industrial Fire Precaution Levels restrict certain operations as the fire danger increases.
+Industrial Fire Precaution Levels restrict certain industrial operations as the fire danger increases.
 It is the responsibility of the individual operating on public land to know the current precaution level and fire danger rating, and to take the correct fire precautions.

 Resource and Large Incident Information